Virtual Golf vs The Real Experience

-Golf simulators became increasingly cheaper in recent years, with their cost now ranging in the thousands, instead of the tens of thousands of dollars.
-Furthermore advancements in cybernetics allow simulators to predict the ball’s path to near-life accuracy and the graphics make you feel like you’re looking out of a window.
-But just because purchasing one won’t brake the bank, it doesn’t mean we should rush to the nearest store.
+Golf simulators have become increasingly cheaper in recent years, with their cost now ranging in the thousands instead of the tens of thousands of dollars.
+Furthermore, advancements in cybernetics allow simulators to predict the ball’s path to near-life accuracy, and the graphics make you feel like you're looking out of a window.
+But just because purchasing one won't break the bank, it doesn't mean we should rush to the nearest store.
 Playing virtual golf still differs from the real thing in a few key respects.

 This is partly to blame on current technology, as sometimes launch monitors can have difficulties in picking up slower shots.
 But even when the sensors work flawlessly, putting will still feel awkward and a bit more difficult than in real life.

 This is because we heavily rely on depth perceptions for our short game, and a flat screen makes this impossible.
 With time, players can get used to judging distances in 2D and accurately adjust the strength of their shots, but unless you only have one eye, putts can never feel the same as in real life.

 There is something that experienced golf players call "the feel."
 It's a sort of intuition on how to swing in order to accurately land a shot.
 It might be factored by the many minute details of the course that our brain picks on without us noticing; it might be pure muscle memory or both, but one thing's certain: For most people, it's just not there when playing a simulation.